raymondxuanhe/raymondxuanhe.github.io/_pages/computational_benchmarks.md

 * 8-core GPU, 16-core neural engine
 * 16GB unified memory

-[^1]: Parallelization was performed across individual files
+[^1]: Parallelization was performed across individual files.
-[^2]: The mesh consisted of 101 points for endowment, 951 points for bond holdings.
+[^2]: The mesh consisted of 101 points for endowment and 951 points for bond holdings.
 Parallelization was performed across the endowment grid while evaluating the Bellman operator.